Category Archives: Iowa

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never been specifically surveyed, or an item that is being split, will call for a study to situate the brand-new edges and also lot lines in Iowa, which must be permanently noted so they will certainly never ever end up being shed.
+Land that has never been precisely checked, or a piece that is being divided, will certainly call for a study to situate the brand-new corners and also lot lines in Iowa, which need to be completely noted so they will never end up being lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.